Our research is editorially independent but we may earn a commission for purchases made through our links.

-While some of us are content traveling the well-worn tourist path, others prefer mostly undiscovered destinations – and, while those seem to be fewer and fewer these days, there are still some fantastic spots waiting to be found.
+While some of us are content traveling the well-worn tourist path, others prefer mostly undiscovered destinations.
+While those seem to be fewer and fewer these days, there are still some fantastic hidden secret spots waiting to be found.

-The White City as Ostuni is often called, is a hilltop town that sits just five miles from the turquoise waters of the Adriatic Sea.
+One of the most charming small towns in Italy, Ostuni is a hilltop town that sits just five miles from the turquoise waters of the Adriatic Sea.
 The medieval walled city was built without a plan, and by stepping into its confusing webs of streets and maze of alleyways, staircases and arches, it’s easy to tell, but it also makes for a fun adventure.
 Stroll past the stark white structures that dazzle in the southern sun, brightened by vibrant blue and green wooden doors as well as the occasional geranium pot and cacti.
 Turn one way and reach a dead end, another and you might just discover a glimpse of the sapphire sea.
 At the highest point of the city is the 15th-century Gothic cathedral, rare in this region where most of the churches are austere Romanesque or ornate Baroque.
 Nearby, streets are lined with boutiques and souvenir shops selling all sorts of fashions at a bargain price, local olive oil, $3 bottles of wine, and all sorts of other goods.

 Visiting Corfu feels like a visit to an entirely different time and place, a destination where ancient history and modern sensibilities peaceful coexist.
 And in Perithia, the oldest village on Corfu located in the northern mountains of the island, you’ll truly feel as if you’ve been transported to ancient times.
 A UNESCO world heritage site and a magnificent example of the island’s history, it dates back to the 14th century, though it’s likely there have been inhabitants long before that.
 Walk the stone paths that are mostly tourist-free, and discover the small but welcoming eateries serving up delicious traditional Greek cuisine in a natural setting.
 You can also spend time checking out some of the older homes, hiking the surrounding mountains or joining a guided tour to learn more about the village and its history.